Frequently Asked Questions

 I'm interested in several departments in Stanford.
 Which one should I apply to?

 This is a very important decision, so it is worth your time to explore and consider your options carefully.
-Stanford Biosciences is very interdisciplinary; if admitted, you will be able to pick research supervisors from among many different departments.
-You should select a home department on the basis of your background, your interest in a particular curriculum, your fit with the program's research, and your career plans.
+Stanford Biosciences is very interdisciplinary; if admitted, you will be able to pick research supervisors from many different departments.
+You should select a home department on the basis of your background, your interest in a particular curriculum, your fit with the research done by that program's faculty, and your career plans.
 In general, we recommend applicants apply to BMI if they are interested in methods and to other departments, such as Genetics or Cancer Biology, if they are primarily interested in those research domains.
 See also the next few FAQs.

 What is "Biosciences"?

 Stanford Biosciences represents the majority of departments and programs in the School of Medicine, including BMI, that grant PhD degrees.
-You apply through Biosciences for any of those programs, and you may rank up to 3 different programs at the same time.
+You apply through Biosciences for any of those programs, and you may list two different programs in your application.

 What is the difference between Bioengineering and Biomedical Informatics?